-When flexure design of some elements fails and the user wants to display a contour map with plate flexural reinforcement, the program will display a warning message indicating that some elements failed flexure design and then the contour map will be shown.
-Elements that failed the design are marked with the color assigned to plate element in Options / Display Preferences and a diagonal pattern as illustrated here...
+When flexure design of some elements fails, a message box will appear during the solution indicating that steel design of some elements failed.
+However, the solution will complete and results and contour views will be generated.
+When the user wants to display a contour map with plate flexural reinforcement, the program will display a warning message indicating that steel design results are incomplete and then the contour map will be shown.
+Failed locations are marked with the color assigned to plate element in Options / Display Preferences and a diagonal pattern as illustrated here: